brorb/710-wiki/Content/Concepts/TTH.md

 > }
 > ```

 They are an organization responsible for some type of transmission.
 Most likely other people are also involved, as indicated by the different chatters in the [[Private Room]] chats.
-It is not known whether they are a government institution or a private one, but TTH is a subbranch of some other organization.<!-- discord-cite:cite-mgqtc9qs-494koo -->
+It is not known whether they are a government institution or a private one, but TTH is a subbranch of some other undisclosed organization.<!-- discord-cite:cite-mgqtc9qs-494koo -->

 > [!discord-cite]- Discord citation (1 message)
 >